• Skip to primary navigation

 olive oil, red wine vinegar, dijon mustard, and dried Italian herbs in a bowl

-• Dried Italian herbs: I like the variety of dried herbs, however, dried or fresh oregano are an excellent substitute.
+• Dried Italian herbs: I like the variety of dried herbs, however, dried or fresh oregano is an excellent substitute.

 See the recipe card at the bottom of the post for quantities.